17 of the Best Fat Tire Bikes in 2021

 MSRP $2,099 Surlybikes

 As one of the original manufacturers, Surly bikes has been perfecting the art of fat bikes for decades.
-The Ice Cream Truck is one of it’s newer offerings, focused more towards trail riding rather than touring.
+The Ice Cream Truck is one of it’s newer offerings, focused more on trail riding rather than touring.
 Shimano’s SLX components sort out the drivetrain while Tektro provides its Gemini hydraulic disc brakes.

 Surly fat bikes are the pioneers of the fat biking industry